-The Amicus Curiae program ("Amicus" herein), developed in 2001, continues to identify and assist members of the judiciary who have impairments and to provide a confidential resource for those judges to obtain help.
+The Amicus Curiae program ("Amicus" herein), developed in 2001, continues to identify and assist members of the judiciary who have impairments by providing a confidential resource for those judges to obtain help.

-Amicus Curiae, which translates as "friend of the court," is the first program of its kind in the United States.
-The program grew out of the Commission's awareness and concerns that certain issues of misconduct resulted from underlying problems related to alcohol or drug abuse, addiction, or mental or emotional disorders.
+Amicus Curiae, which translates as "friend of the court," grew out of the Commission's awareness and concern that certain issues of misconduct resulted from underlying problems related to alcohol or drug abuse, addiction, mental or emotional disorders, and certain physical illnesses or disabilities.
 Unlike most employee assistance programs, Amicus is unique in that it is not designed to provide direct services.
 Instead, Amicus helps locate resources to identify and treat impairments that may be affecting those judges' personal lives and their performance on the bench.

-Three distinguished professionals have assisted the Commission in overseeing the development and operation of the Amicus program:
+The Commission would like to recognize the following distinguished professionals who assisted in overseeing the development and early operation of the Amicus program: